jontad/KandidatArbete-STUNS/README.md

 3.4 Install the new configurations with NPM install and start with expo
 ```
 $
- NPM install
+ npm install
        {Wait for install to finish}
 $ expo start
 ```

-This will prompt an QR-code to be generated, scan this with your cellular device.
+This will prompt an QR-code to be generated, scan this with your mobile device.
 You are now inside the application!